Roofing License #CCC1333826

 What Are Architectural Shingles?

 Architectural shingles are also known as dimensional or laminate shingles.
-They consist of a heavy fiberglass mat base laminated to multiple layers of water-resistant asphalt.
-Ceramic-coated mineral granules are ingrained in the top layers of the shingles to help protect the home or commercial building from wind and water infiltration.
-The mat base of an architectural shingle is made much denser than a traditional asphalt shingle.
-Unlike conventional three-tab asphalt shingles, architectural shingles are thicker, heavier and sturdier.
-When they are installed on a roof, they create a staggered, three-dimensional roofing pattern that can dramatically increase curb appeal.
+They consist of a heavy fiberglass mat base laminated with multiple layers of water-resistant asphalt.
+Ceramic-coated mineral granules are then ingrained in the top layer of the shingle to help protect the home from storm debris and hail.

 CLASSIC ROOFING – FAMILY OWNED AND SERVING THE COMMUNITY FOR OVER 20 YEARS